TheSolutionDeskAndCompany/AutoHired/replit.md

   * Completely redesigned landing page with dark theme colors throughout
   * Updated all cards, buttons, and text elements to use proper dark theme colors
   * Created consistent visual hierarchy with Royal Indigo background and accent colors
+- July 05, 2025.
+Enhanced UI consistency and added functional pages:
+  * Fixed all button styling issues: Sign In button highlighted, View Premium hover fixed, symmetrical animations
+  * Added hover effects and transitions to all buttons for consistent user experience
+  * Updated copyright year to 2025
+  * Created functional About, Privacy, Terms, and Support pages with comprehensive content
+  * Updated routing system to handle new pages for both authenticated and unauthenticated users
+  * Connected footer links to proper routes instead of placeholder anchors
 ```

 ## User Preferences